 The Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools has continued Marshall University’s accredited status.

 The re-affirmation of Marshall’s accreditation follows submission of an extensive assurance argument and an October campus visit from peer reviewers.
-University officials were notified of the commission’s action in late December.
+University officials were notified of the commission’s action yesterday.

 Provost and Senior Vice President for Academic Affairs Gayle L. Ormiston added, "Our outstanding faculty was the key to this successful endeavor.
 In particular, the members of the Assurance Argument Steering Committee and the five workgroups devoted countless hours and enormous energy to the assurance argument and preparing for the site visit.
 It was a healthy process and I look forward to continuing the momentum."